Justin Timberlake Sends Love to Jessica Biel on Valentine's Day With Throwback Photo

 "Throwback to our first year together.
 It ain't hard to tell from my face!!!
 When you know, you know," Timberlake captioned the Instagram post.
 "I love you, my funny Valentine.
 Every day the 14th!!!
 Happy Love Day, y'all!!"

+Biel also shared an adorable picture for Valentine's Day, posting a photo of Timberlake and their son, Silas.

+"My valentines," Biel captioned the post.
+"Love you guys to the [moon]."

-This post from Timberlake comes a little over two months after he publicly apologized to his wife, after being photographed holding hands with his Palmer co-star Alisha Wainwright.
+These posts from Biel and Timberlake come a little over two months after he publicly apologized to his wife, after being photographed holding hands with his Palmer co-star Alisha Wainwright.

 "A few weeks ago I displayed a strong lapse in judgement - but let me be clear - nothing happened between me and my costar," the 39-year-old star wrote in message on social media.
 "I drank way too much that night and I regret my behavior.
 I should have known better."